koki7o/vividos/README.md

-# Installing an image based on VividOS
+# VividOS - Fedora SilverBlue based distro for content creators and influencers

+## How to install:

-## Fresh install from an ISO
+### Fresh install from an ISO

 You can use JasonN3’s [build-container-installer](https://github.com/JasonN3/build-container-installer) to generate an offline ISO of the image locally.
 See the project’s README for more information it and its configuration.
 This procedure only requires either ```podman``` or ```docker``` be installed.